sana-datapro/projects/README.md

 ## Overview:

+## A- REGRESSION:

-### Project1: Vehicle CO2 Emissions Analysis
+### Vehicle CO2 Emissions Analysis

 Vehicles are a significant source of CO₂ emissions in the environment.
 In this analysis, I conducted an exploratory data analysis and implemented a multiple linear regression model to assess the extent to which various features influence CO₂ emissions.

-### Project2: Predicting Renewable energy consumption

-The use of renewable energy has increased over the years, driven by factors such as political policies, environmental concerns, public health considerations, and economic incentives.
-In this project, I analyzed energy consumption patterns and developed forecasts for future usage using ARIMA and SARIMA models.

-### Project3: Weather Forecasting Application

-This project was an opportunity for me to create an application that predicts the weather condition with just using zip code or city, using the free open weather map platform.

-### Project4: Sales Time Series Modeling

-In this analysis, I systematically prepared the dataset and conducted a comparative evaluation of the Holt-Winters and SARIMAX models for sales forecasting.
+## B-CLASSIFICATION

-### Project5: Customers Segmentation
+### Customers Segmentation

 This project presents an excellent opportunity to demonstrate my ability to apply the K-Means clustering model to effectively segment a retail company's customers into meaningful and actionable groups.

-### Project6: Movie reviews Sentiment Analysis
+### Movie reviews Sentiment Analysis

 In this project, I utilized the TextBlob library to perform sentiment classification on movie reviews and evaluated its performance in comparison to random guessing.

-### Project7: Healthcare fraud detection
+### Healthcare fraud detection

 In this analysis, I performed comprehensive data cleaning, exploration and preprocessing, followed by the development of a logistic regression model to identify fraudulent claims within Medicare and Medicaid organizations.

-### Project8: Coin Market Automating API

-In this project, I implemented an automated process to extract cryptocurrency market data using an API.

-### Project9: Spam Emails Detection
+### Spam Emails Detection

 Receiving spams whether through emails, messages or modern channels is a huge challenge for individuals and organizations.
 This project was an opportunity for me to implement the random forest classifier to effectively classify emails into spams or not spams.

+## C- TIME SERIES ANALYSIS

+### Predicting Renewable energy consumption

+The use of renewable energy has increased over the years, driven by factors such as political policies, environmental concerns, public health considerations, and economic incentives.
+In this project, I analyzed energy consumption patterns and developed forecasts for future usage using ARIMA and SARIMA models.

+### Sales Time Series Modeling

+In this analysis, I systematically prepared the dataset and conducted a comparative evaluation of the Holt-Winters and SARIMAX models for sales forecasting.

-### Project 10: Surface Temperature Forecasting
+### Surface Temperature Forecasting

 In recent decades, global warming has led to significant climate change, impacting ecosystems worldwide and contributing to increased occurrences of wildfires, ice melting, and flooding.
 This project aims to analyze temperature trends and develop predictive models to forecast temperature changes over the next ten years.
 The goal is to provide data-driven insights that can support informed decision-making for climate adaptation and mitigation strategies.

+## D- APPLICATION

+### Weather Forecasting Application

+This project was an opportunity for me to create an application that predicts the weather condition with just using zip code or city, using the free open weather map platform.

+## E- WEB SCRIPTING:

+### Coin Market Automating API

+In this project, I implemented an automated process to extract cryptocurrency market data using an API.

 ## Installation